TomGrobbe/vSync/README.md

 - Blackout.
 Enable/disable this in the config or using /blackout ingame.
 - Weather and Time synced across all players.
 - Custom permissions for the commands.
+- Adds corresponding menu entries to [Universal Menu](https://github.com/FiveM-Scripts/fivem-universal-menu) if installed (only for permitted players)

 # Commands
 `/weather <type>` Change the weather type (will fade to the new weather type within 15 seconds).